 Map and Breakdown of Cleveland Hoods

-In one of the largest Midwest cities and the most reputable city within Ohio, the Cleveland hoods are widely known to be within the divided sections of Down The Way, In The Way, Up The Way, Out The Way, also on the city’s West Side and into the suburbs known as the Heights.
+In one of the largest Midwest cities and the most reputable city within Ohio, the Cleveland hoods are widely known to be within the divided sections of Down The Way, Up The Way, the West Side, Out The Way, also on the city’s West Side and into the suburbs known as the Heights.

 While some areas on the map may consists of Cleveland gangs, the showcasing of gangs like Vice Lords, Gangster Disciples, Bloods, and Crips is not shown on the map, but that does not mean they do not exist in the streets of Cleveland.